What Is Data Integrity?

 How to ensure data integrity

-A laboratory or system workflow that is generating regulated data will typically have ample opportunity for data to be compromised Since compromise can occur easily at any point during data generation, it is of paramount importance that there are protocols and practices in place to ensure data integrity.
+A laboratory or system workflow that is generating regulated data will typically have ample opportunity for data to be compromised – as shown below.
+Since compromise can occur easily at any point during data generation, it is of paramount importance that there are protocols and practices in place to ensure data integrity.

 Data compromise can occur even outside of the data workflow due to a number of reasons: